certification Levels and requirements

 - Big Data – 2%

 - Data Ethics – 2%

 - Master and Reference Data Management – 10%

 - Data Warehousing and Business Intelligence – 10%

 - Metadata Management – 11%

 For all exams there are 100 multiple choice questions.
-All exams include a 40 question practice exam.
+All exams include a 40 question Data Management Fundamentals Practice exam.

 You will have 90 minutes to complete the exam once you start.
-If English is not your main language you will get an additional 20 minutes to complete the exam.
+If English is not your main language you should take the ESL version, where you will get an additional 20 minutes to complete the exam.

 help develop the Profession

 Data management is one of the youngest professions.
 Mature professions have standards, expected performance, review and continuous examination.
 This improves the profession’s outcomes over time.
 It is through the gradual improvement and encouragement that professions grow to be held in regard and trust.